Raedin24/School/L400/DCIT 407/Digital Image Processing.md

 ## Digital Image Formats
 1. TIFF (.tif, .tiff)
 	- Stands for *Tagged Image File Format*.
 	- Is a *lossless*  image format, meaning they do not compress or lose any image quality/information
 	- Results in high-quality images but also larger file sizes
 	- **Best for** high quality prints, professional publications, archival copies
-	- Can save transparencies
+	- **Special Attribute**: Can save transparency
 2. Bitmap (.bmp)
 	- Also called *BMP (Bitmap Image File)*
 	- Developed by Microsoft for Windows
 	- Is a *lossless*  image format
 	- High quality images with large file sizes
 	- **Best for** high quality scans, archival copies.
 	`BMP is proprietary(owned by Microsoft), hence TIFF is recommended for use.`